Skip to main content

 The thyroid’s role as the master regulator of metabolism makes its function a critical variable in any hormonal therapy.
 Its influence on SHBG is a primary mechanism through which it affects testosterone availability.
 A comprehensive hormonal evaluation will always include a thorough thyroid panel before initiating TRT.

 An undiagnosed thyroid condition can completely undermine the effectiveness of testosterone therapy.
 If a patient presents with symptoms of low testosterone but is found to have hypothyroidism, the correct clinical path is to first address the thyroid deficiency.
-Often, restoring normal (euthyroidism) with a medication like Levothyroxine can resolve the symptoms attributed to low testosterone.
+Often, restoring normal thyroid function (euthyroidism) with a medication like Levothyroxine can resolve the symptoms attributed to low testosterone.

 It can improve mood, energy, and libido, while also normalizing SHBG and allowing the body’s own testosterone to function more effectively.
 Initiating TRT without correcting an underlying thyroid issue is treating a symptom instead of the root cause.